timwaters/mapwarper/README_API.md

 | format	      |     	| json                |
 | page		| 		| page number 	|

-Enter text for the search query, based on the field chosen.
+Enter optional text for the search query, based on the field chosen.
 The query text is case insensitive.

-      This is a simple exact string text search, i.e. a search for "city New York" gives no results, but a search for "city of New York" gives 22.
+This is a simple exact string text search.
+For example, a search for "city New York" returns no results, but a search for "city of New York" returns 22.

-Example Call
+**Example Call**
 ```
 GET[http://mapwarper.net/maps?field=title&amp;query=New&amp;sort_key=updated_at&amp;sort_order=desc&amp;show_warped=1&amp;format=json http://mapwarper.net/maps?field=title&query=New&sort_key=updated_at&sort_order=desc&show_warped=1&format=json]
 ```

 **Response**